ericzou/blog/source/_posts/2013-06-19-wake-up-and-smell-the-tests.markdown

 ### Does my test code look boring or repetitive?
 Tests should be interesting to write.
 If they look repetitive, that usually signals repeated usage of code or code that have a common pattern with slight variations.
 If this occurs, I would review and try to see if I can extract the common pattern out into a behavior and create a separate test just for that behavior.

-## Final Thoughts
-Many of us have grown accustomed to these slow and painful tests.
-Many of us have also followed the TDD without really understanding it.
-Perhaps it's time for us to wake up and smell the tests as it's really trying to tell us something.